-Is Tampa Electric satisfied with the Commission's current 13 14 Q. reporting requirements?
-15
+14 Q. Is Tampa Electric satisfied with the Commission's current 15 reporting requirements?

-The company believes that the Commission's current NO. А. requirements for public disclosure run an unnecessary risk of placing Tampa Electric at a disadvantage in its ability 18 to contract for fuel transportation services on the most 19 20 This disclosure can also affect prices favorable terms.
-21 paid by Tampa Electric under existing contracts which depend on or could benefit further from outside business 22 to reduce costs to Tampa Electric.
-Further, I believe 23 24 public disclosure of coal prices paid (without that 25 transportation costs) does not increase competition among suppliers of coal but rather it serves to decrease the advantage of the purchaser in negotiating lower prices.
+The company believes that the Commission's current Α. NO. 17 requirements for public disclosure run an unnecessary risk 18 of placing Tampa Electric at a disadvantage in its ability 19 to contract for fuel transportation services on the most 20 This disclosure can also affect prices favorable terms.
+21 paid by Tampa Electric under existing contracts which 22 "depend on or could benefit further from outside business 23 to reduce costs to Tampa Electric.
+Further, I believe 24 that public disclosure of coal prices paid (without 25 transportation costs) does not increase competition among suppliers of coal but rather it serves to decrease the advantage of the purchaser in negotiating lower prices.
 If potential vendors of coal knew from public disclosure the prices being paid or paid in the past, I believe their tendency in bidding or reporting coal prices tend to center around known prices.
-In this way, the vendors know they can offer a price lower than the price that has been paid and exactly how much lower their price will be. Ιf publicly and past prices paid were not the present available, the vendors would have to bid as low as they could in hopes that they would bid the best price to win the contract since they have no published guide to tell them how low to guote.
+In this way, the vendors know they can offer a price lower than the price that has been paid and exactly how much lower their price will be. Ιf present and past prices paid were not publicly the available, the vendors would have to bid as low as they could in hopes that they would bid the best price to win the contract since they have no published guide to tell them how low to guote.